Trump ally Steve Bannon surrenders after his indictment on two counts of contempt of Congress - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Hannah Rabinowitz, Evan Perez, Jessica Schneider, Paula Reid and Zachary Cohen contributed to this report.
+CNN’s Christina Carrega, Hannah Rabinowitz, Evan Perez, Jessica Schneider and Paula Reid contributed to this report.

 Comments